Bindiya Goswami: Career as costume designer

 Bindiya has taken up designing costumes for female stars such as Rani Mukherjee, Kareena Kapoor and Aishwarya Rai for her husband J.P.
 Dutta's films, such as Border (1997), Refugee (2000), LOC Kargil (2003) and Umrao Jaan (2007).

 Personal life

-Bindiya was born in Kaman, Bharatpur (Rajasthan) to Shri Venugopal Goswami, a Tamil Iyengar father, and Dolly, a Catholic mother.
-Her father was a priest of Vallabh Sampraday and married 7 times in his lifetime.
+Bindiya was born in Kaman, Bharatpur (Rajasthan) to Venugopal Goswami, a Telugu Tailang Brahmin father, and Dolly, a Catholic mother.
+Her father was a priest of Vallabh Sampraday and married 2 times in his lifetime.
 Bindiya was initially married to her frequent co-star Vinod Mehra, but they divorced after four years of marriage.
 Thereafter, Bindiya gave up her acting career to marry director J.P.
 Dutta in 1985, with whom she has two daughters, Nidhi and Siddhi.
-Her daughter Nidhi is following in her mother's footsteps by becoming an actress.
+Nidhi, her daughter, is pursuing her mother's dream of becoming an actress.